topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 4.
 Check the available /dev/video devices.
 ```
-ls /dev/video*
+$ ls /dev/video*
 ```

 #### Step 5.
 Verify the video output using OpenCV (or vutils).
 ```
-touch webcam.py
+$ touch webcam.py
-chmod a+x webcam.py
+$ chmod a+x webcam.py
 ```
 ```
 # You can edit the script file using vim or nano editor
-# This is camera application python code using OpenCV
+# This is a Python camera application using OpenCV
 import cv2

 cap = cv2.VideoCapture(0)